golang/vscode-go/docs/settings.md

 ### `go.useCodeSnippetsOnFunctionSuggest`

-Complete functions with their parameter signature, including the variable types
+Complete functions with their parameter signature, including the variable type.
+Not propagated to the language server.

 Default: `false`

 ### `go.useCodeSnippetsOnFunctionSuggestWithoutType`

-Complete functions with their parameter signature, excluding the variable types
+Complete functions with their parameter signature, excluding the variable types.
+Use `gopls.usePlaceholders` when using the language server.

 Default: `false`